Here is the lighting diagram for the setup for you. I was only using the one Lasolight reflector and took sides off.

 Here the beauty dish is off to the right of Chelle.

 Here is that setup of Chelle with the one light

-I will be returning to Columbus State University to do more headshots for theater students in the next few years.
+In the next few years, I will return to Columbus State University to do more headshots for theater students.
 Stay tuned to see more headshots.